 Thursday morning the rains came again and again, so I changed from plan A, hiking in Fiordland National Park on the way to Milford Sound, and settled for plan B – driving to Milford Sound.
-There are many interesting long and short hikes available along the road.
+There are interesting long and short hikes available along the road.

 The drive was challenging but the view was not obstructed by mist and clouds, making it easier to focus on the winding road.
 At Homer Tunnel on the summit it was snowing but not sticking to the ground.

 I stopped to take a few photos and several Keas (large colorful parrots) perched on top of my car.
 At first I wasn’t sure what was making the noise on the roof and then one of them peeked over the side right at me – very funny.
 Tourists on a bus were watching and laughing.
 Other birds found at Milford Sound include the Tui, Bell Bird, and endangered Takahe.

 Milford Sound (Piopiotahi in Māori) is a fjord in the southwest of the South Island and one of New Zealand’s most famous and popular tourist destinations.
 “The Māori named the sound Piopiotahi after the thrush-like piopio bird, now extinct.
-Piopiotahi means a single piopio, harking back to the legend of Māui trying to win immortality for humanity – when Maui died in the attempt, a piopio flew to Milford Sound in mourning.”
+Piopiotahi means a single piopio, going back to the legend of Māui trying to win immortality for humanity – when Maui died in the attempt, a piopio flew to Milford Sound in mourning.”
 Many interesting species of bird life are found in Fiordland National Park.

 Milford Sound runs 9 miles inland from the Tasman Sea at Dale Point – the mouth of the fiord – surrounded by spectacular sheer rock faces that rise 3,900 feet or more on either side.
 Among the peaks are The Elephant at 4,977 feet, said to resemble an elephant’s head, and The Lion, 4,272 feet, in the shape of a crouching lion.
 Lush rain forests cling to the sheer rock cliffs.
 Seals, penguins, dolphins, and sometimes whales frequent the waters in the sound.